ESET Remote Administrator Agent FAQ (6.x)

 How do I deploy the ERA Agent to clients?

-The ERA Agent can be deployed to client computers from ESET Remote Administrator Web Console (ERA Web Console), or by downloading the ERA Agent installer file from the ESET business products download page.
+The ERA Agent can be deployed to client computers from ESET Remote Administrator Web Console (ERA Web Console) or remotely via SCCM or GPO using an MST transformation file.

 I received an error in ERA Web Console while deploying the ERA Agent—what should I do?